-Annex A: HIPERACCESS Wire Datagram Specification
+Annex A: HiperaLAN2 Wire Datagram Specification

-Annex A specifies the wire datagram for the HIPERACCESS PLT.
+This annex specifies the wire datagram for the HiperLAN2 PLT.
 It is specified in ASN.1 to show the datagram's structure.
 PLT development and the testing conducted with it used the ASN.1 specification.
-However, implementors can use equivalent data types in other languages such as C, C++, Java, etc. The only condition is that the PLT and PUT share the same coding/decoding schemes for the wire datagram.
+However, implementors can use equivalent data types in other languages such as C, C++, Java, et cetera.
+The only condition is that the PLT and PUT share the same coding/decoding schemes for the wire datagram.